-SOUTH Australian company Australian Grain Export (AGE) is building a pulse cleaning and splitting plant at its Dublin packing to sell packaged product to international and domestic wholesalers.
+SOUTH Australian company Australian Grain Export (AGE) is building a pulse cleaning and splitting plant at its Dublin site to sell packaged product to international and domestic wholesalers.

 The new plant will enable AGE to process Australian pulses and package them into 25-kilogram bags, creating a niche market for product handled at the Adelaide Plains site in addition to pulses exported in bulk and containers.

 AGE director and trader Tyson Hewett said the expanded facility will target demand for customers wanting cleaned and packaged pulses such as field peas, faba beans, lentils and chickpeas.

 “When we built Dublin in 2016, we started packing 20-foot containers with loose pulses and we still do that there and feed that demand,” Mr Hewett said.

 “But we have a connection with customers who want to market on the other side – bags straight out to the wholesale market.”

 He said there were also opportunities for AGE to expand to process pulses into consumer packs ranging in size from 300 grams to 1kg, ideal for supermarket shelves.

 “Maybe in the next few years we get to that level, but our initial phase is to supply our international customers who want further processing.”